arajnoha/pureblog/README.md

 This project is free software licenced with GPL.
 The markdown-to-html backend converter is MIT-licenced code for which the Licence at full can be found at its subdirectory.

 ### Upcoming
+ - same-day posts sorted by time
+ - beggining with the title will not be required in future
  - langauges support
  - drafts
  - pinning posts to pages